jigarbhoye04/paper-blog/src/content/blog/adding-new-post.md

 Only `title`, `description` and `pubDatetime` fields in frontmatter must be specified.

-Title and description (excerpt) are important for search engine optimization (SEO) and thus AstroPaper encourages to include these in blog posts.
+Title and description (excerpt) are important for search engine optimization (SEO) and thus BlogSite encourages to include these in blog posts.

 `slug` is the unique identifier of the url.
 Thus, `slug` must be unique and different from other posts.
 The whitespace of `slug` should to be separated with `-` or `_` but `-` is recommended.
 Slug is automatically generated using the blog post file name.
 However, you can define your `slug` as a frontmatter in your blog post.